marklogic/marklogic-spark-connector/docs/getting-started/jupyter.md

 ---

 [Project Jupyter](https://jupyter.org/) provides a set of tools for working with notebooks, code, and data.
-The MarkLogic Spark connector can be easily integrated into these tools to allow users to access and analyze data in MarkLogic.
+The MarkLogic connector can be easily integrated into these tools to allow users to access and analyze data in MarkLogic.

 Before going further, be sure you've followed the instructions in the [setup guide](setup.md) for